 Physical Withdrawal Symptoms

 According to Zorick, Todd et al.’s 2010 “Withdrawal symptoms in abstinent methamphetamine-dependent subjects,” withdrawal from Meth triggers Depressive and psychotic symptoms.
-These psychological symptoms can be particularly difficult to manage and can significantly impact an individual’s motivation to stay sober.
+These psychological symptoms are particularly difficult to manage and significantly impact an individual’s motivation to stay sober. - Anxiety: Anxiety involves feelings of worry, nervousness, or fear.
+While individuals experience anxiety during meth withdrawal, these symptoms are generally less severe than depressive symptoms, reflecting the brain’s adjustment to the absence of the drug.

 Environmental Factors